itsjfx/node-steam-bot-manager-ng/README.md

 	console.log(`${type} - ${log}`);
 });
 ```
 You can still hook onto any of the events from `node-steamcommunity` and `node-steam-user` by accessing them from the bot object.
-This event emitter is only for debug logging and not aimed as a substitute any other events.
+This event emitter is only for debug logging and not aimed as a substitute for any other events.

 ## What is this inventory api thing

-It's an inventory api for Steam with some advanced features by me called `node-steam-inventory-api-ng`.
-Link here: https://github.com/itsjfx/node-steam-inventory-api-ng Ignore it if you don't want to use it as it is entirely optional.
+It's an inventory api for Steam with some advanced features made by me called `node-steam-inventory-api-ng`.
+The repository [is available here](https://github.com/itsjfx/node-steam-inventory-api-ng).
+Ignore it if you don't want to use it as its use is entirely optional.

 ## Confirmation polling

-Read this to understand confirmation polling: https://github.com/DoctorMcKay/node-steamcommunity/wiki/Steam-Confirmation-Polling
+Please read this to understand confirmation polling: https://github.com/DoctorMcKay/node-steamcommunity/wiki/Steam-Confirmation-Polling

 **Note that confirmation polling has been marked as deprecated on `node-steamcommunity` and I expect it to be removed *soon***